lauradefrutos/lauradefrutos/README.md

 I'm a PhD candidate at the Neurobiology of Language research group at the Basque center on Cognition, Brain and Language (BCBL) in San Sebastián - Donostia (Spain).
 My thesis is oriented to 3 main goals:
 - :hospital: Develop an intraoperative protocol for awake patient surgery technique in patients with right hemisphere brain tumors.
-- :computer: Develop a technological product for the intraoperative monitorization of the autonomous nervous system.
 - :books: Investigate how a brain lesion in the right hemisphere affects the social cognition processes and the personality of the patient.

 ## About me